techmcu/mcu8266/README.md

 * Based on Arduino ecosystem open-source tools
 * Toolchains and libraries under respective open-source licenses
-* Custom modifications maintained under **Nuttfy Board Project**
+* Custom modifications maintained under **MCU8266 Board Project**

 ---

 ## Final Note

-Nuttfy Board is not just a development board —
+MCU8266 Board is not just a development board —
 It is a **complete solution from learning to production**.

 > This board is created keeping my needs, experience, and real-world problems in mind, so beginners like me can avoid struggles in the future. 🚀